MoonPoet/xaprb-src/content/blog/2013/secure-your-accounts-and-devices.md

 ### Security Questions

 **Never use real answers to security questions.**
-I've guessed my way into many an account, including other people's accounts, by knowing who someone's mother's maiden name was, or paternal grandfather, or whatever.
-It's usually easy to find this stuff online with a little searching.
+It's usually easy to find information such as mother's maiden name and paternal grandfather online with a little searching.

 Instead, always generate unique fake answers.
 City of birth?
 The moon.
 Favorite high school teacher?
 Swimming pool.
 First pet?
 Diesel locomotive.
 Store these answers in your password safe.